HPE-Japan-Presales/oneview-ansible/oneview-ansible-ja.md

         # You can choose either serverHardwareTypeUri or serverHardwareTypeName to inform the Server Hardware Type
         # serverHardwareTypeUri: /rest/server-hardware-types/BCAB376E-DA2E-450D-B053-0A9AE7E5114C
         # serverHardwareTypeName: SY 480 Gen9 1
+        # You can choose either enclosureGroupName or enclosureGroupUri to inform the EnclosureGroup
+        # enclosureGroupUri: /rest/enclosuregroups/EG
+        enclosureGroupName: EG
         # You can choose either enclosureName or enclosureUri to inform the Enclosure
         # enclosureUri: /rest/enclosures/09SGH100Z6J1
         enclosureName: 0000A66102